Every now and then I write about a destination in slight disbelief. Disbelief that I went there and explored these incredible destinations.

 They offer amazing food, drinks are reasonably priced and they always have a DJ that gives off relaxed vibes.

-Ignite Bar & Grill/ poolside dining
+Ignite Bar & Grill / Poolside dining

 This is another awesome place to visit for an evening out.
 It’s part of Pegasus Hotel so it’s great if you’re looking for a fine dining experience and a great selection of drinks.